lsd-rs/lsd/doc/lsd.md

 : Natural sort of (version) numbers within text

 `--blocks <blocks>...`
-: Specify the blocks that will be displayed and in what order [possible values: permission, user, group, size, date, name, inode]
+: Specify the blocks that will be displayed and in what order [possible values: permission, user, group, size, date, name, inode, git]

 `--color <color>...`
 : When to use terminal colours [default: auto]  [possible values: always, auto, never]